Butler R. Wilson: Civil rights work

 One of Wilson's first cases was a discrimination lawsuit against a skating rink in Boston.
 He and Grimké won the suit in the Municipal Court, but the Superior Court dismissed it on appeal.
 In 1893, Wilson aided William H. Lewis, who was studying law at Harvard, in his suit against a white barber shop in Harvard Square that refused to serve him.
 Lewis and Wilson successfully lobbied the state legislature for an amendment expanding the reach of existing anti-discrimination law to include barber shops and other public places.

 In 1913, acting on behalf of the NAACP, Wilson and fellow attorney Clement G. Morgan persuaded the directors of Boston's YMCA to change its discriminatory swimming pool policy.
 The following year, he led a successful campaign to remove a songbook containing racial epithets from Boston's public schools.
 In several cases he opposed the extradition of black defendants to Southern states, arguing that they were likely to be lynched.

 Wilson was one of the main leaders of a spirited but unsuccessful effort to ban the race-baiting film The Birth of a Nation from Boston theaters.
 He led a delegation of NAACP members to Mayor James Curley's office in 1915, and urged state legislators to support the ban.
 Other local leaders of the campaign included William Monroe Trotter, Lewis, and Morgan.
 In 1921, Trotter succeeded in having the film banned in Boston by making an alliance with the Catholic Church.

 During World War I, Wilson opposed the creation of segregated training camps for black officers.

 In the 1920s Wilson worked to defeat bills banning interracial marriage in Massachusetts.
 Similar bills were passed in some Southern states, considered then part of the eugenics movement as a progressive effort to improve ethnic stock.

 Other memberships

 Wilson was a member of many charitable and civic associations.
 He was a director of the Boston Home for Aged Colored Women; board secretary of the Harriet Tubman House, a settlement house in the South End; and a member of the American Red Cross.
 He served on the Speakers Committee of the Ford Hall Forum and the executive committee of the South End Improvement Association, and was a charter member and third president of the Boston Literary and Historical Association.
-He belonged to the Order of Odd Fellows, the Knights of Pythias, and the Masons.
+He belonged to the Grand United Order of Odd Fellows in America, the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, and the Prince Hall Freemasonry.
 A lifelong Republican, he organized and was a charter member of the Republican Club of Massachusetts.
 In 1917 he was appointed by Republican Governor Samuel W. McCall to the board of appeals on fire insurance rates, a post he held for the rest of his life.